Karen Adam: Death threat

 In November 2020, Adam became subject to a death threat on social media.
 On Twitter, she posted an upcoming event that was happening in Aberdeenshire, when she received a reply which said "I want to shoot you in the head.
 You are not serious."
 Adam originally thought the reply was made by a bot account, until she found out it was a real person.

 Police made a visit to her property and they insisted she installed CCTV in her home.
-Adam's phone number was placed on the police's log list, meaning if she calls them, she will received an answer urgently.
+Adam's phone number was placed on the police's log list, meaning if she calls them, she will receive an answer urgently.
 The account was reported to the police and has been suspended by Twitter.

 Backbencher

 Adam is a member of the Scottish Parliament's Equalities, Human Rights and Civil Justice Committee and the Rural Affairs, Islands and Natural Environment Committee.

 In January 2022, Adam responded to Ghislaine Maxwell's conviction for sexual abuse by tweeting: "Paedophiles and predators are people.
 Not bogey men under the bed.
 Not Mac wearing flashers in the street, faceless and nameless.
 They are our family, friends and colleagues.
 They are not scary monsters.
 They are people who abuse.
 It's uncomfortable to humanise them because we then have to face the horrors in plain sight."
-Alba Party general secretary Chris McEleny interpreted this as an attempt to humanise child abusers, which Adam firmly rejected.
+Alba Party general secretary Christopher McEleny interpreted this as an attempt to humanise child abusers, which Adam firmly rejected.
 She was sent death threats and Police Scotland later launched an investigation.
 She later told The Guardian: "It started to dawn on me that this was not accidental, that people were perhaps purposely misrepresenting my words.
 [They were] purposely misrepresenting my words for political gain and to support political movements.
 I've seen this before.
 The more open I am about my progressive views, the more I am called a pervert, or a predator enabler, for supporting trans rights, for supporting LGBT rights overall."

 Adam condemned what she called a "malcious, creepy attempt" to silence her in December 2022 during a GRA reform debate.
+In April 2023 a police probe found that the incident was the result of an innocent mix-up at an Edinburgh salon.
+A woman with a similar name to Adam had tried to make a genuine appointment and the MSP got the confirmation email, in what police sources confirmed was an “administrative error".

+In February 2025, Adam was reported to be on an all-female "hit list" of SNP MSPs that were to be asked to stand down from the Scottish Parliament to make room for ex-MPs who had lost their seats in the 2024 general election.
+The alleged list was reported to have been drawn up at Stephen Flynn's direction by Aberdeenshire North and Moray East MP Seamus Logan.